 John is passionate about cow welfare and maintaining high health and safety standards for his workers, and wants to ensure future generations of dairy farmers have a viable future.

-Student & Young Farmer Ambassador, East Midlands & NFU Dairy Board Appointee, East Midlands, NFU Next Generation Forum appointee
+Dairy Board Appointee, East Midlands & NFU Next Generation Forum appointee

-She has recently completed a BSc Animal Science degree at the University of Nottingham and begins the Genus Graduates Scheme in September 2022.
+She is a recent BSc Animal Science graduate from the University of Nottingham and began the Genus Graduates Scheme in September 2022.

 Jess is keen to promote the agricultural industry to people from a non-farming background and help create routes for new entrants to the industry.
 She also helps to strengthen the connection between consumers and the countryside.